Richard Weber (mathematician)

 Emeritus Churchill Professor on retirement in 2017.
-He was Director of the Statistical Laboratory from 1999 to 2009, and is a trustee of the Rollo Davidson Trust.
+He was Director of the Statistical Laboratory from 1999 to 2009, and was a trustee of the Rollo Davidson Trust.

 He works on the mathematics of large complex systems subject to uncertainty.
 He has made contributions to stochastic scheduling, Markov decision processes, queueing theory, the probabilistic analysis of algorithms, the theory of communications pricing and control, and rendezvous search.

 Weber and his co-authors were awarded the 2007 INFORMS prize for their paper on the online bin packing algorithm.